The sacred jungle of the Lahu

 The Lahu jungle | ©Marco Barbieri, 2018

-In the jungle, they hunt, perpetrating ancient traditions and celebrating in this way the sacred rite of union with nature.
+In the jungle, they go hunting, perpetrating ancient traditions and thereby celebrating the sacred ritual of union with nature.

 Everything around the Musoe (hunters), as they are called in Thailand, is sacred according to their ancient animist-theist doctrine, for which the existence of a supreme god has power over all creation